OpenSourceNPRCommunity/NPRCommunityAndroidApp/README.md

 ### Long Term not as important goals, but have been on my mind...

-- [X] Some type of Icon
-- Pause Button Bluetooth

 - Testing
     - Any sort of testing... got to get on that for some stability.
 I have been more interested in developing features for now...
 I know that is not the best form of coding, but I will